Skip To Main Content

 Why Pursue a Biology Master's Degree

-The Master of Science degree in Biology offers a thesis and non-thesis option to cater to different graduate journeys.
+The Master of Science degree in Biology offers non-thesis and thesis options to cater to different graduate journeys.
 Individual programs are organized around each student’s interests in consultation with the student’s graduate advisor.
-Graduate faculty research interests include biochemistry, cellular biology, developmental biology, genetics, microbiology, neuroscience, physiology, and plant sciences.
+Graduate faculty research interests include biochemistry, cellular biology, developmental biology, ecology, genomics, immunology, microbiology, neuroscience, physiology, and plant sciences.

 Thesis